-Liss LaFleur is an interdisciplinary artist who works with video, installation, and performance.
-Currently based out of Texas, LaFleur’s projects address issues of sexism, queer culture, protest, and telepresence.
+Liss LaFleur is an interdisciplinary artist who produces video, sculpture, performance, and site-specific installations.
+Currently based in Texas, LaFleur’s projects explore the interplay between feminist discourse, queer subjectivity, the protesting body, and technology.

 LaFleur is a 2020-21 Kennedy Center Citizen Artist Fellow.
 In 2018 she was named an Immersive Scholar by the Andrew W. Mellon Foundation and began researching the urgency of the #MeToo movement, and the role of social technology in relation to digital forms of protest.
 This research is archived in the #MeToo Digital Media Collection at the Schlesinger Library on the History of Women in America at Harvard’s Radcliffe Institute for Advanced Study.
 Her work has been nominated for a Webby Award (2019), and she has been a finalist for the Foundwork Art Prize (2019), Art Prize (2017), the Aesthetica Art Prize (2018), the Lumen Prize (2016), and the Edie Windsor Coding Fellowship (2019).